Direct Compensation Property Damage Insurance in Ontario

 DCPD covers damage to your vehicle in a not-at-fault accident.
 It works in conjunction with your third-party liability, accident benefits, and uninsured driver coverage.

-DCPD doesn’t cover if you’re at fault for the accident.
+Hit-and-runs require collision or uninsured automobile coverage instead.
 In the case of at-fault accidents, you need collision or all-perils coverage to get compensation.
 They’re optional coverage, so you might need to pay more for them.

 How to File a DCPD Insurance Claim

-You can file a written insurance claim within seven days of an accident.
 Your insurer’s claims adjuster will review your claim document and guide you through the claims process.
 They’ll generally guide you by phone or email, but some claims adjusters prefer to meet you in person.

 You might also be asked to file a proof of loss form.
 This form verifies your claim by asking you to provide details about the accident and the damage to your car.